rabanilab/UTR-Seq/README.md

 [0 1 2 3 4 5 6 7 8 10 12], 'example/reporter_');
 ```

-This will run all 3 steps of optimization, and place the results in the example
+This will run all 3 steps of optimization, and will place the results
-directory.
+in the example directory.

+Note that some of the optimization steps can take a long time
+(up to several hours) to complete.

-### Running on test set
+### Step 2: predicting motifs in the test set

 After optimizing the model on the training set, you can test its predictions
-on a new set of sequences (test set).
+on a new set of sequences (the test set).
 To do that, in matlab, browse to the same installation directory.
 Then run:

 ```